rhatservices/openshift-examples/core-concepts/09_pod-placement/README.md

     oc create -f pod-c.yml

-Should be pod be running on the same or on a different node than pod-a?
+Should the pod be running on the same or on a different node than pod-a?

 Check pod placement

     oc get pods -o wide

-<a id="org02f4a1a"></a>
+<a id="org6ced2bf"></a>

-# Pod disruption budget

-Create the sample pod disruption budget

-    oc create -f pdb.yml

-Check the status of the pod disruption budget

-    oc describe pdb example-pdb
+## Cleanup

+    oc delete pod-a pod-b pod-c